MAMAF-Net: Motion-Aware and Multi-Attention Fusion Network for Stroke Diagnosis: Introduction

 Cerebrovascular disease encompasses conditions of blood vessels supplying the brain \cite{andrade2012systematic}.
 Accordingly, stroke types are categorized as cerebrovascular accident (CVA) and transient ischemic attack (TIA).
 A cerebrovascular accident can either be ischemic stroke or hemorrhagic stroke.
 Ischemic stroke is a common type of CVA that occurs due to a blockage of blood supply to the brain, whereas hemorrhagic stroke is a more severe condition of CVA caused by bleeding into the brain due to rupture of a blood vessel \cite{unnithan2022hemorrhagic}.
 According to WHO, stroke develops symptoms lasting $24$ hours or longer (or leading to death).
 On the other hand, TIA is a mini-stroke, where its symptoms last less than $24$ hours \cite{world2005steps}.
 The literature reveals that TIA heralds the actual attack of a future ischemic stroke \cite{amarenco2020transient}.
 Therefore, an accurate diagnosis of TIA is crucial for the early detection of ischemic stroke.

 The presence of a stroke can be recognized by imaging techniques, electroencephalography (EEG), and assessment tests based on physical examination.
 The imaging techniques have great significance in stroke prognosis, where abnormalities caused by a stroke in the brain and retinal arterioles can be revealed in Computed Tomography (CT) scans or Magnetic Resonance Imaging (MRI) \cite{birenbaum2011imaging} and retinal fundus images \cite{jeena2019retina}, respectively.
 Moreover, changes in the EEG patterns after a stroke almost immediately reveal brain ischemia \cite{doi:10.1161/STROKEAHA.120.030150}.
 Even though imaging tools and EEG recordings are sensitive to accurate stroke assessment, these techniques are costly and time-consuming \cite{kaur2022early}.
 Therefore, stroke assessment based on physical examination is promising for faster and cheaper diagnosis with pre-hospital or acute stroke assessment tests such as the National Institutes of Health Stroke Scale (NIHSS), Face Arm Speed Time (F.A.S.T.), and Cincinnati Pre-hospital Stroke Scale (CPSS).
 These tests try to assess stroke from any presence of unilateral facial droops, arm drifts, and speech disorders.
 However, stroke is highly heterogeneous for a straightforward definition.
+In fact, Kasner \textit{et al.} \cite{doi:10.1161/01.STR.30.8.1534} and Meyer \textit{et al.} \cite{doi:10.1111/j.1747-4949.2009.00294.x} emphasize that NIHSS charts are merely approximate representations and prone to several issues such as time consumption, unreliability, and bias, primarily due to miscommunications that can occur during the testing process.
 Hence, technology is necessary to prevent subjective assessment \cite{warlow1998epidemiology}.